Pedestrian Accidents Claims & Pedestrian Accident Compensation

 Wherever possible, victims should endeavour to make a claim as soon as possible after the accident has occurred to ensure all evidence pertaining to the accident is fresh and witnesses’ recall is clear.

-If you have been involved in a pedestrian accident, contact us today to discuss your case.
-Our solicitors operate on a no-win-no-fee basis and will work tirelessly to ensure you receive the money you are entitled to.
+If you have been injured by a car or other road user, contact our specialist Pedestrian Accident Solicitors today to discuss your case.
+Our solicitors will handle your case on a No Win No Fee Injury Claim basis and will work tirelessly to ensure you receive the money you are entitled to.